williamdevena/PRODIGIT/README.md

 # PRODIGIT
-Project for the course "Software Engineering": Specification, Analysis, Design e V&V of a Classroom Seat.
+Project for the course "Software Engineering": Specification, Analysis, Design and V&V of a Classroom Seat.

 The System allows students to book seats for University lectures in the Covid-19 period.
 Reservation System.